schmunk42/p3widgets/README.md

 5)
-Add a P3WidgetContainer to a view.
+Open /p3widgets/default/test or add a P3WidgetContainer to a view.

 ~~~
 [php]